 You will study 180 credits in total during your Medical Engineering MSc.
 A standard module is typically worth 15 credits and the professional project is worth 60 credits.
-These are the modules studied in 2019.
-If you are starting in September 2020, these will give you a flavour of the modules you are likely to study.
+These are the modules relating to this programme of study for academic year 2021/22.
+If you are starting in September 2022, these will give you a flavour of the modules you are likely to study.
 All modules are subject to change.

 You will undertake a professional project during the summer months.

 The module will cover: experimental design; hypothesis-led research; repeatability and sample size determination; data, presentation and interpretation; ISO standards, standard operating protocols and validated methods; and data management.

 This module enables you to participate in a group activity involving a multi-disciplinary approach to achieve a solution to a programme specific industrially relevant design problem.

 Leading-edge short course providing the fundamentals of the rapidly expanding field of tissue engineering.

 The module introduces students to the basic computational methods used to solve engineering problems modelled by ordinary differential equations and parabolic or hyperbolic partial differential equations.
 They will also learn how to implement the learned methods in practice.
 Engineering simulation software packages rely on computational methods and a good understanding is crucial to knowledgeably use them.

 Short course covering a range of topics associated with biomaterials – the emphasis here is on the life science interface.